 Each Redstor Account has its own encryption key, which is used to encrypt that account’s data during the backup process.
-If this encryption key is lost (e.g. if the machine hosting that account's Agent dies and the user cannot remember the encryption key), there is no way to access the backed-up data, not even for Redstor employees.
+The encryption key is essential to recovery, and is neither retrievable nor readable unless a Group Certificate is present.
+If the encryption key is lost or forgotten, there is no way to access the backed-up data, not even for Redstor employees.
+It is therefore imperative to keep your encryption key in a safe place.
 See our encryption key best practices below.

 During the backup process, data blocks are compressed with LZ4 and then encrypted on the Agent using the user’s encryption key specified when the account was created.
 This encryption occurs prior to data being transferred to the Storage Platform.
 TLS is used to authenticate the data transfer and to create a secure session between the Agent and the Storage Platform.